Dorset Holiday July 2005 - page 3

 Path, walking west from the small hamlet of Fleet and following a route

-running alongside Fleet Lagoon and Chesil Beach, which is an area of
+running alongside Fleet Lagoon and Chesil Beach, in an area of

 |

-How's this for an idyllic spot to eat our picnic lunch?
-We found
+How's this for an idyllic spot to munch our picnic lunch?
+We

-a bench in this lovely old church at Fleet, before continuing along
+found a bench in this lovely old church at Fleet, before continuing

 |